 Knowing when to call it a day

-Obviously, you want to be able to find your missing ski in the powder but there may be a time when this is not possible.
-If it starts getting dark then you need to put safety first and call the ski patrol to help get you off the mountain.
+Obviously, you want to be able to find your missing in the powder but there may be a time when this is not possible.
+If it starts getting dark then you need to put safety first and call the patrol to help get you off the mountain.
 They may have spare skis which you can borrow to enable you to ski down.
 If this is not the case they will have other means of helping you down.

-Hopefully, our tips will help you to successfully find your missing ski or skis and you will not need to call on the services of the ski patrol.
+Hopefully, our tips will help you to successfully find your missing skis and you will not need to call on the services of the ski patrol.
 If you do have to ask for help do not forget to leave your details so that you can be contacted should your ski be found at some point in the future.